Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 So what does all this propositional logic have to do with Type Systems and with Types?

 Well, type systems and proof systems have a lot of similar properties.
 They both have a clean separation of syntax and semantics, they both offer a purely syntactic set of rules, that anybody (even a program) can check.
-They both value the relationship between `⊢` and `⊨` so that the rules for what you can do syntactically translate well into the semantics.
-(Few programming languages actually boast a completely sound type system, though they do still value making the distinction as clear as possible)
+They both value the relationship between `⊢` and `⊨` so that the rules for what you can do syntactically translate well into the semantics (Few programming languages actually boast a properly sound type system, though they do still value making the distinction as clear as possible).

 Where the proof system above is just there to enforce tautologies, type systems exist to enforce abstractions.
 Specifically to do so in a machine tractable way.
 What does that even mean?
 Well, first lets get back to propositions so we can talk about about Types themselves.